-Administrative staff and faculty are eligible for one on-site computer and relevant software.
-Additionally, certain employees will have access to a company owned laptop, projector, and phone equipment as required by the employee's position.
+Administrative staff and faculty have an on-site computer and relevant software.
+Additionally, certain employees have access to a company owned laptop, and phone as required by the employee's position.
 Administrative employees and faculty may request additional equipment as needed through the Head of School and the IT Department for purchase on a prioritized basis.

-Other equipment such as file cabinets, fire-proof file cabinets, shelf units, and drawer packs are purchased as needed and are available to employees.
+Other equipment such as file cabinets, shelf units, and drawer packs are purchased as needed and is available to employees.